pontem-network/lumio-framework/lumio-framework/doc/lumio_coin.md

 Can only be called during genesis for tests to grant mint capability to lumio framework and core resources accounts.
-Expects account and APT store to be registered before calling.
+Expects account and LUM store to be registered before calling.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="lumio_coin.md#0x1_lumio_coin_configure_accounts_for_test">configure_accounts_for_test</a>(lumio_framework: &<a href="../../lumio-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, core_resources: &<a href="../../lumio-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, mint_cap: <a href="coin.md#0x1_coin_MintCapability">coin::MintCapability</a>&lt;<a href="lumio_coin.md#0x1_lumio_coin_LumioCoin">lumio_coin::LumioCoin</a>&gt;)